North Shore Culture Map

 Existing online presence

-- Where applicable, assets are required to provide a link to either a website, or social media channel that includes contact information.
+- Where applicable, assets are required to provide a link to either a website or social media channel that includes contact information.

 - Exceptions would be intangibles, public art and historic organizations that may have dissolved, but had a historical impact on the North Shore story.
 These stories may be incorporated into the narratives of current assets (i.e. they may share the same geographic location, or were integral in creating the asset).

-Asset does not require a formal organization structure
+An asset does not require a formal organization structure

-We recognize different structured organizations.
 Assets are not required to be a non-profit society, charity, business, or otherwise.
 An asset may be an unincorporated group.

 - To have representation and visibility of diverse assets taking into consideration: